Trump family: Elizabeth Christ Trump

 Donald Trump's grandmother, Elizabeth Christ Trump, was born in 1880 and died on June 6, 1966.
 She married Frederick Trump in 1902 and moved to the United States with him.
 Like her husband, she was a native of Kallstadt, born as the daughter of Philipp and Marie Christ.
-Philipp Christ was descended from Johannes Christ (1626–1688/9) of Flörsheim, Hesse.
-Elizabeth Christ Trump was a descendant of organ builder Johann Michael Hartung (1708–1763) through her paternal grandmother Sabina Christ.
+Philipp Christ was descended from Johannes Christ of Flörsheim, Hesse.
+Elizabeth Christ Trump was a descendant of organ builder Johann Michael Hartung through her paternal grandmother Sabina Christ.

 Siblings

 Maryanne Trump Barry

-Maryanne Barry (born 1937) is Donald Trump's eldest sister.
+Maryanne Trump Barry (1937–2023) was Donald Trump's eldest sister.
 She was a senior federal judge on the Third Circuit Court of Appeals, became inactive in 2017 after her brother took office, and retired in 2019.

 Fred Trump Jr.

-Frederick "Freddy" Trump Jr. (1938–1981) was Donald Trump's older brother.
+Frederick "Freddy" Crist Trump Jr. (1938–1981) was Donald Trump's older brother.
 On September 26, 1981, at the age of 42, he died from a heart attack.

 Elizabeth Trump Grau

-Elizabeth Trump Grau (born 1942) is an older sister of Donald Trump.
+Elizabeth Joan Trump Grau (born 1942) is an older sister of Donald Trump.
 In 1989, she married film producer James Grau.
 She worked as an administrative assistant for Chase Manhattan Bank, before retiring to Florida.
+She is the only living sibling of Donald Trump.

 Robert Trump

-Robert Trump (1948–2020) was Donald Trump's younger brother.
+Robert Stewart Trump (1948–2020) was Donald Trump's younger brother.
 He was a business executive who managed Trump Management Inc, the Trump Organization's real estate holdings outside Manhattan.
-He was an investor in SHiRT LLC, one of two owners of Virginia-based CertiPathx which was awarded a $33million government contract in 2019.
+He was an investor in SHiRT LLC, one of two owners of Virginia-based CertiPathx which was awarded a $33-million government contract in 2019.

 Robert Trump married Blaine Beard in 1980.
-They were divorced in 2009 after Trump had left his wife for Trump Organization employee Ann Marie Pallan.
+They were divorced in 2009 after he had left his wife for Trump Organization employee Ann Marie Pallan.
 He married Pallan in early 2020.
-Trump died on August 15, 2020, at the age of 71.
+Robert died on August 15, 2020, at the age of 71.
 According to The New York Times, he had been having brain bleeds after a recent fall.

 Other relatives

 John G. Trump

-Donald Trump's paternal uncle John George Trump (1907–1985) was an electrical engineer, inventor and physicist who developed rotational radiation therapy, and, together with Robert J. Van de Graaff, one of the first million-volt X-ray generators.
-He was a recipient of Ronald Reagan's National Medal of Science and a member of the National Academy of Engineering.
+Donald Trump's paternal uncle, John George Trump (1907–1985), was an electrical engineer, inventor and physicist who developed rotational radiation therapy, and, together with Robert J. Van de Graaff, one of the first million-volt X-ray generators.
+He was awarded the National Medal of Science by President Ronald Reagan and was a member of the National Academy of Engineering.

 John W. Walter

-Trump's first cousin John W. Walter (1934–2018) was a son of father Fred's sister Elizabeth Trump and William Walter.
+Donald Trump's first cousin John W. Walter (1934–2018) was a son of father Fred's sister Elizabeth Trump and William Walter.
 He worked for the Trump Organization for most of his life and was executive vice president of Trump Management, Inc. He shared ownership of All County Building Supply & Maintenance Corp with Donald Trump, Maryanne Trump Barry, Elizabeth Trump Grau, and Robert Trump.
-Walter also served as the mayor of Flower Hill, New York between 1988 and 1996, and as its historian from 1996 until his death in 2018.
+Walter also served as the mayor of Flower Hill, New York, between 1988 and 1996, and as its historian from 1996 until his death in 2018.